cbasJS/frontend_challenge/auth-formulary/frontend/README.md

 # Finsphera challange - auth formulary frontend

-This is the front end that is part of the challenge for creating the authentication form based on clean architecture.
+This is the front end that is part of the challenge for creating the authentication form based on [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html).

 The front end has a sign up and user login form.